 I already receive Acast self-bills.
 What do I need to do?

-We're rolling out the Payout Information app on the Acast dashboard for all podcasters, allowing you to update your payout details at any time.
+We've rolled out the Payout Information Form on the Acast dashboard for all podcasters, allowing you to update your payout details at any time.
 We have already migrated your details over, but it's important that you check that the details we have are correct.
+Learn more about the Payout Information Form.

 I want to receive self-bills, but I'm not sure if the payout information you have is up-to-date?